NARv22/data/Readme.md

 - MNIST
 - CIFAR-10

 Each folder contains the neural network required for verification along with the input properties and output properties.
-Specifically, for the MNIST and CIFAR-10 benchmarks, a input property consists of a input image and a perturbation value, and the output property is robustness over input range.
-For the ACASXu benchmark,  input range are given directly for each property, and the target output are also labeled.
+Specifically, for the MNIST, a input property consists of a input image and a perturbation value, and the output property is robustness over input range.
+For the ACASXu and CIFAR-10, input range is given directly for each property, and the target output is also labeled.

 ## File Tree